 The importance of this job is clearcut.
 Either we are aiding visitors, or we are hindering their ability to reach their goals.

-In her book Conversational Design author Erika Hall created a set of principles that guides us away from such callous behavior.
+In her book Conversational Design author Erika Hall created a set of principles that guide us toward being helpful to our users.

 - Quantity: Provide only the information needed

 - Quality: Build trust through communication

 - Relation: Establish cooperative communication

 - Polite: Make the user feel good

 While Hall’s book focuses primarily on communication via voice and chat driven interfaces, the principles work quite well when applied to content on a homepage or packaging.

 Clear, helpful direction that does not overwhelm the user is your ultimate goal.
 Achieving this will result in satisfied visitors and ultimately, more customers over time.

 With this in mind, let’s journey into the types of microcopy that you’ll be creating.

 The helpful call-to-action button, reassuring status notification, humourous detail, or meaningful alert message can do wonders to establish a bond with your user.